A-G-D/lua-boolexpr/README.md

 This library is only composed of 1 module so the fastest way to use this library is to copy [src/boolexpr.lua](src/boolexpr.lua) and include it into the working directory of your project.

-Optionally, you can use install this via [luarocks](https://luarocks.org/) with the following command:
+Optionally, you can install this via [luarocks](https://luarocks.org/) with the following command:

 ```luarocks install lua-boolexpr```